microsoft/diskspd/README.md

 Releases
 ========

 The [Releases](https://github.com/Microsoft/diskspd/releases) page includes **pre-compiled binaries (ZIP) and source code** for the most current releases of the DiskSpd tool.
-The latest update to DiskSpd can always be downloaded from <https://github.com/Microsoft/diskspd/releases/latest/download/DiskSpd.zip>.
+The latest update to DiskSpd can always be downloaded from <https://github.com/Microsoft/diskspd/releases/latest/download/DiskSpd.zip> (aka <https://aka.ms/getdiskspd>).

 What's New?
 ===========